The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 In the guide

 Where goods are offered for sale to consumers they must have their price clearly indicated and be inclusive of VAT.
-This is controlled by the Price Marking Order 2004, which applies to products only and is limited to sales between traders and consumers.
-It does not apply to services or products supplied in the course of the provision of a service; nor does it apply to sales by auction or sales of works of art or antiques.
+This is controlled by the Price Marking Order 2004, which applies to goods only and is limited to sales between traders and consumers.
+It does not apply to services or to goods supplied in the course of the provision of a service; nor does it apply to sales by auction or sales of works of art or antiques.

 Guidance for Traders on Pricing Practices, produced by the Chartered Trading Standards Institute (CTSI), contains information for traders on good practice regarding giving information about prices, price promotions, reference prices, etc. This document replaces the former Department for Business, Innovation and Skills' (BIS) Pricing Practices Guide.